A NSW Government website

 Application form

-Online applications are currently not available for advanced class keepers.
+Online applications are available for advanced class keepers.
+Go to the Advanced Class Native Animal Keeper Licence application form.

 Apply for a licence

 You can apply online for a Companion Animal Keeper Licence or a Class 1 Native Animal Keeper Licence through Service NSW.
-To apply for an upgrade licence (i.e. from class 1 or 'basic'), you must download and submit and download application form (PDF 102KB).
+To apply for an upgrade licence (that is, from class 1 or 'basic'), you must submit an application form.

 New applicants need to register with the site before completing the online application.